Current Site Visitors

 • Will APA reimburse me for an extra night at the hotel?

 APA will reimburse you for an additional night if you can save substantially on airfare by staying over at a location.
-Please notify the Accreditation Office ahead of time so that you will be reimbursed for your hotel accommodations for that evening.
+Please contact the OPCA to request approval for an additional night’s hotel stay so that you will be reimbursed for your hotel accommodations for that evening.

-All other requests for the reimbursement of additional nights are only approved under extenuating circumstances and need to be approved by the Accreditation Office prior to the visit.
+All other requests for the reimbursement of additional nights are only approved under extenuating circumstances and need to be approved by the OPCA prior to the visit.

 • Is there any set limit for hotel costs?

-The Accreditation Office understands that hotel prices vary depending on geographic location, and tend to run very high in urban areas.
+The OPCA understands that hotel prices vary depending on geographic location, and tend to run very high in urban areas.
 While there is no set dollar amount, we ask that you seek additional suggestions from the program if the hotel cost seems particularly high for a certain area.

 The schedule should be developed by the chair of the site visit team and the training director of the program at least two weeks prior to the site visit.
 Due to the many structural differences among programs, we do not provide a sample schedule.